Aliucord/documentation/theme-dev/README.md

 ### Creating a Simple Theme

-  * Start by making a new Theme inside of the Themer Plugin settings, give it a name and it will set Version, and Author (You) automatically for you.
+  * Start by making a new Theme inside of the Themer plugin settings, give it a name and it will set Version, and Author (you) automatically for you.
- * You will see multiple categories, choose the Simple Colors category and click on the + icon to add a new string.
+ * You will see multiple categories, choose the simple colors category and click on the + icon to add a new string.
 Add a `background` string and give it some color by clicking on it.
  * Save, then select restart to see how it looks!

 [Download Example Theme](https://cdn.discordapp.com/attachments/824357609778708580/865289689363251210/DiscordThemer_ZelkButBasic.json)